Art Director (Film, Television or Stage)

 What are the chances of getting a job?

-Competition for art director jobs is high, partly due to an oversupply of students graduating with film and television qualifications.
+Competition for art director jobs is strong due to a limited number of opportunities.

 Types of work varied